 Children living in the Dublin South City geographical area as defined in the attached Department of Education and Skills map (Appendix 1).
 Places will be offered on a first come first served basis.

 Students who satisfy the above criterion have automatic access if places are available in the school.

-Priority 2 places will be offered on a first-come-first-served when there is a lesser amount of applications than places.
-If the number of applications is greater than the places available then all of the Priority 2 places will be allocated based on a random selection.
-The children who do not receive offers based on this selection will be placed on a waiting list based on the hierarchy established by the random selection.
+If the number of students applying exceeds the number of places available, priority will be given to those whose application is received first, i.e. on the earliest date after enrolments open.

 Priority 3

 Should places remain available following the enrolment of Priority 1 applicants, applications will be considered from students who, at the time of application attend any Educate Together National School.
 Places will be offered on a first come first served basis.

+If the number of students applying exceeds the number of places available, priority will be given to those whose application is received first i.e. on the earliest date after enrolments open.

 Priority 4

 Should places remain available following the enrolment of Priority 1 and 2 applicants, applications will be considered from all other applicants.
 Places will be offered on a first come first served basis.

+If the number of students applying exceeds the number of places available, priority will be given to those whose application is received first, i.e. on the earliest date after enrolments open.

 NB: Proof of residence – where residency is a criterion for enrolment according to Priority 1, proof of residence may be sought (2 utility bills, ESB, Gas, Eircom, UPC etc.).